LoginRadius/engineering-portal/content/What-is-adaptive-authentication/index.md

 ---
-title: "What is Adaptive Authentication/Risk-based Authentication?"
+title: "What is Adaptive Authentication or Risk-based Authentication?"
 date: "2021-03-03"
 coverImage: "adaptive-authentication.jpg"
 author: "Jitender Agarwal"